ColinKohler/BulletArm/docs/source/index.rst

 ============================================

 **BulletArm** is a PyBullet based benchmark and learning-environment for robotic manipulation research.
+The development of this package was part of the work done in our `ISRR 22 paper <https://arxiv.org/abs/2205.14292>`_.

 This package is mainly comprised of two sub-packages: the :doc:`BulletArm Simulator <api/bulletarm>` and the :doc:`BulletArm Baselines <api/bulletarm_baselines>`.
 The simulator provides numerous tools to enable